aearly/icepick/README.md

 # icepick [![Build Status via Travis CI](https://travis-ci.org/aearly/icepick.svg?branch=master)](https://travis-ci.org/aearly/icepick) [![NPM version](http://img.shields.io/npm/v/icepick.svg)](https://www.npmjs.org/package/icepick) [![Coverage Status](https://coveralls.io/repos/aearly/icepick/badge.svg?branch=)](https://coveralls.io/r/aearly/icepick?branch=)

-Utilities for working with frozen objects
+Utilities for treating frozen JavaScript objects as persistent immutable collections.

 ## Motivation

-`Object.freeze()` is a quick and easy way to get immutable collections in plain Javascript.
+`Object.freeze()` is a quick and easy way to get immutable collections in plain JavaScript.
 If you recursively freeze an object hierarchy, you have a nice structure you can pass around without fear of mutation.
 The problem is that if you want to modify properties inside this hierarchical collection, you have to return a new copy with the properties changed.

 A quick and dirty way to do this is to just `_.cloneDeep()` or `JSON.parse(JSON.stringify())` your object, set the new properties, and re-freeze, but this operation is expensive, especially if you are only changing a single property in a large structure.
 It also means that all the branches that did not have an update will be new objects.

-Instead, what `icepick` does is provide functions that allow you to "modify" a frozen structure by returning a partial clone.
+Instead, what `icepick` does is provide functions that allow you to "modify" a frozen structure by returning a partial clone using structural sharing.
 Only collections in the structure that had a child change will be changed.
-This is very similar to how Clojure's persistent data structures work, albeit more primitive.
+This is very similar to how Clojure's [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) work, albeit more primitive.

+`icepick` uses structural sharing at the object or array level.
+Unlike Clojure, `icepick` does not use [tries](https://en.wikipedia.org/wiki/Trie) to store objects or arrays, so updates will be less efficient.
+This is to maintain JavaScript interoperability at all times.
+Also, for smaller collections, the overhead of creating and managing a trie structure is slower than simply cloning the entire collection.
+However, using very large collections (e.g.collections with more than 1000 elements) with `icepick` could lead to performance problems.

-This is useful wherever you can avoid expensive computation if you can quickly detect if the source data has changed.
+Structural sharing is useful wherever you can avoid expensive computation if you can quickly detect if the source data has changed.
 For example, `shouldComponentUpdate` in a React component.
 If you are using a frozen hierarchical object to build a system of React components, you can be confident that a component doesn't need to update if its current `props` strictly equal the `nextProps`.

 ## API

+* `freeze`
+* `thaw`
+* `assoc`
+* `set`
+* `dissoc`
+* `unset`
+* `assocIn`
+* `setIn`
+* `getIn`
+* `updateIn`
+* `push`
+* `unshift`
+* `pop`
+* `shift`
+* `reverse`
+* `sort`
+* `splice`
+* `slice`
+* `map`
+* `filter`
+* `assign`
+* `extend`
+* `merge`
+* `chain`

 ### Usage

 `icepick` is provided as a CommonJS module with no dependencies.
 It is designed for use in Node, or with module loaders like Browserify or Webpack.
-To use as a global or with require.js, you will have to shim it or wrap it with `browserify icepick.js --standalone icepick`.
+To use as a global or with require.js, you will have to shim it, or wrap it with `browserify icepick.js --standalone icepick`.

 ```bash
 $ npm install icepick --save